seborama/govcr/README.md

 As a reminder, you should **never** use a nonce value more than once with the same private key as it would compromise the encryption.

-Currently, **govcr** does not provide a utility to decrypt cassettes files on the file system.
-It is easy to achieve by looking at the code.
-A CLI utility will be provided in the near future.
+**govcr** provides a CLI utility to decrypt cassettes files on the file system.

+The command is located in the `cmd/` folder - further info to follow soon.

 ## Cookbook